 Deloitte was the research project supplier.
 This consultancy brought deep infrastructure expertise to the project from its New Zealand and Australian-based tourism specialists.

 Initial results were presented at TIA's Tourism Summit Aotearoa in Wellington on 9 November.
-Results of the Assessment are due to be released in early 2017.

 It is anticipated that together, all these efforts will provide a substantive body of new information on what infrastructure is needed, when, and how it might be put in place.

 The findings will guide TIA's advocacy on behalf of the industry into the future.
 They will also inform central and local government on national and regional tourism infrastructure priorities, and will assist in informing investors of the opportunities available.

 Thanks to everyone who has contributed to this important TIA project.